renaudcerrato/renaudcerrato.github.io/_posts/2016-09-15-is-your-custom-view-interactive-aware.md

 ## Ok, got it, and?

-If your custom view is doing heavy things (like a loop animation for a loading spinner), relies on Android sensors (like a compass, or our own [DoorSignView](https://www.github.com/renaudcerrato/DoorSignView), or anything else required to be re-drawn periodically (like a [RelativeTimeTextView](https://github.com/curioustechizen/android-ago/blob/master/android-ago/src/com/github/curioustechizen/ago/RelativeTimeTextView.java)) then you ~~can~~ must take advantage of the signals above to save battery when your view is'nt interactive yet/anymore.
+If your custom view is doing heavy things (like a loop animation for a loading spinner), relies on Android sensors (like a compass, or a [DoorSignView](https://www.github.com/renaudcerrato/DoorSignView)), or anything else required to be re-drawn periodically (like a [RelativeTimeTextView](https://github.com/curioustechizen/android-ago/blob/master/android-ago/src/com/github/curioustechizen/ago/RelativeTimeTextView.java)) then you ~~can~~ must take advantage of the signals above to save battery when your view is'nt interactive yet/anymore.

 ![](/static/img/spinner.gif){: .center-image }